Annuities can help beneficiaries avoid probate expense

 Annuities are contracts with written contractual provisions which include benefits paid to a named beneficiary.
 In the event of the annuitant (a person) dies, the proceeds from an annuity are passed to the beneficiary.
 The beneficiary can be a person or persons, a trust or an organization.
 If the annuity names a beneficiary, the funds are paid without the need of probate.

-Annuities do not qualify for step up in basis because they had enjoyed a tax deferral period prior to the death of the annuitant.
-If the funds are received by the annuitant over a period of time, the tax liability is also “spread out” over the selected time period.
+Annuities do not qualify for step up in basis because they had enjoyed a tax deferral period before the death of the annuitant.
+If the annuitant receives the funds over a period of time, the tax liability is also “spread out” over the selected time period.

-If the annuitant prior to death had selected an income option for receiving money from the annuity, the payments could continue to the named beneficiary.
+If the annuitant before death had selected an income option for receiving money from the annuity, the payments could continue to the named beneficiary.
 A death claim would need to be filed so tax liability and payment selections could be made.

 Premium gift for you for registering for my newsletter